Fauxton is a modular CouchDB dashboard and Futon replacement.

 of how they work.
 Two good starting points are

 Each module must have a

 view.js for your Backbone.Views.
-The

-routes.js is used to register a url path for your view along with what layout, data, breadcrumbs and api
+routes.js is used to register a URL path for your view along with what layout, data, breadcrumbs and api

 Want to get involved?
 Check out Jira for a list of items to do.